zhaoyul/aposd-vs-clean-code/README.md

 An example of a meaningless extraction is one in which you extract the entire body of a function, reducing that function to a single call to the extracted function.
 That new function does not do less than the original, and it cannot be given a name that differs in meaning from the original.

 There are also times when a stretch of code is just so obvious that an extraction, albeit meaningful, would obscure more than it reveals.
 That's a judgement call.
 And it is in that judgement that the two of us likely differ.

-**JO:** ===I've done some revising.  ##### So have I.

-Given this, maybe we can revise the arguments above to focus on our agreement and avoid uninteresting nitpicking?
-For example, maybe you could say that you also agree that it's possible to take decomposition too far, and explain how you decide when things have gone too far?
-On the other hand, if you believe that introducing new functions comes with no cost (in terms of the additional interfaces), that's an important disagreement that needs to be highlighted.

 **JOHN:**